-- 1.0 All limits, unless explicitly stated otherwise, refer to the composition of the daily balance of the GIS; for compliance purposes, all limits will be assessed daily. - 2.0 The making of any investment which causes a breach of limits is not permitted and constitutes an active exception. - 3.0 Active exceptions of any size will be reported immediately upon identification to the CIO, Syndics and their nominated substitutes.
-Relevant committees or boards will be notified as specified in each Participant's TMSS. - 4.0 Additionally, breaches of daily limits may occur due to changes in the GIS balance or the credit assessment of existing investments, including the credit status of the country of domicile.
+- 1.0 All limits, unless explicitly stated otherwise, refer to the composition of the daily balance of the GIS; for compliance purposes, all limits will be assessed daily. - 2.0 The making of any investment which causes a breach of limits is not permitted and constitutes an active exception. - 3.0 Active exceptions of any size will be reported immediately upon identification by the GLA (or the Manager if the Manager is aware first), to the Manager, Syndics and their nominated substitutes.
+Relevant committees or boards will be notified as specified in each Participant's TMSS. - 4.0 Additionally, daily limits may be exceeded due to changes in the GIS balance or the credit assessment of existing investments, including the credit status of the country of domicile.
 Such an occurrence constitutes a passive exception.
-Passive exceptions will be reported immediately to the CIO, the GLA's statutory CFO and his deputy.
-Subsequent reporting will be threshold based as follows:
+Passive exceptions will be monitored by the GLA and the Manager shall notify the GLA if Manager becomes aware of such an exception before the GLA.
+Subsequent reporting will be threshold-based, as follows: